panoply/esthetic/readme.md

 The tool provides beautification rules for multiple languages that are infusing Liquid.
 Each supported language exposes different formatting options.
 The export accepts a `string` type and second (optional) rules object.
 There are different modes available, each mode is representative of a single language or multiple languages.

-- markup
+- Markup
-- style
+- Style
-- script
+- Script
-- json
+- Json

 ### Coming Soon

-- yaml
+- Yaml
-- markdown
+- Markdown

 Keeping the PrettyDiff logic, 3 lexer modes are supplied (`markup`, `style` and `script`) each mode can be used to beautify languages within a matching nexus.